 Asset Protection in California

 Asset protection in California is in high demand as the state has earned a reputation for being the most litigious in the United States.
 Divorce rates in California are over 60%.
-Those in high-risk professions, such as physicians and lawyers, may fall victim to predatory lawsuits.
+Those in high-risk professions, such as physicians, lawyers and other business owners, may be even more likely to fall victim to predatory lawsuits.
 Asset-hungry creditors feel emboldened by laws slanted in their favor.
 For these reasons, a solid asset protection strategy is an essential tool for any California resident looking to protect his or her wealth.

 What is Asset Protection?

 The main goal of asset protection is to keep assets out of the reach of creditors without engaging in concealment or tax evasion.
 Properly implemented asset protection planning is both ethical and legal.
 For people of substantial means, asset protection planning is an absolute necessity.
-Many of the structures used in well-crafted asset protection plans are commonly used in business and estate planning.
+Many of the structures people use in well-crafted asset protection plans are ones people commonly use in business and estate planning.
 These structures include limited liability companies, corporations, and trusts, among other tools.

 Effectiveness of Asset Protection Vehicles in California

 California does not have a strong reputation for asset protection.
 Domestic Asset Protection Trusts (DAPT), are domestic legal vehicles for asset protection.
 Unfortunately, there is no such thing as a California asset protection trust, in this context, as they are not available in California.
 The legal tools for asset protection that are available in California have varying degrees of effectiveness.
-The most popular vehicles are discussed below.
+We discuss the most popular vehicles below.

-Trusts are formed when a person allows another person to take care of their assets for the benefit of a third party.
-The person who hands over the assets is known as the settlor of the trust.
-The person who takes care of the assets is known as the trustee.
-The person who will benefit form the assets held in the trust is known as the beneficiary.
-Trustees are contractually bound to follow all of the instructions given by the settlor with regards to the management of the trust.
+A trust does the following.
+A person with assets assigns a person as caretaker of assets for the benefit of another person.
+We call the person who hands over the assets the settlor of the trust.
+The term for the person who takes care of the assets is the trustee.
+Finally, we call the person receives the benefits from the assets that the trusts the beneficiary.
+Trustees are to follow the instructions the settlor give with regards to the management of the trust.
 Frequently, these instructions will include how and when the beneficiary may use the assets held in the trust.

 As mentioned previously, Domestic Asset Protection Trusts (DAPT) are not available in California.
 Californians who wish to avail themselves of the protection provided by Domestic Asset Protection Trusts must do so in a state where they are available.
 Even if a Californian does use an asset protection trust established under the laws of a state that does recognize them, we have seen California courts penetrate them.

-Qualified personal residence trusts, spendthrift trusts, and discretionary trusts are commonly used for asset protection in California.
-Qualified personal residence trusts are irrevocable trusts that are used to transfer the settlor’s residence out of their estate as a low-tax gift.
+People commonly use qualified personal residence trusts, spendthrift trusts, and discretionary trusts for asset protection in California.
+Qualified personal residence trusts are irrevocable trusts that homeowners use to transfer the settlor’s residence out of their estate as a low-tax gift.
 The settlor retains a term-of-years right to live in the residence rent-free.
 The remaining interest goes to the beneficiaries.

-A trust is referred to as a discretionary trust when the trustee has discretion over making distributions.
+We refer to a trust as a discretionary trust when the trustee has discretion over making distributions.
 This discretion applies to the timing and amount of the distribution, as well as the identity of the beneficiary.
 The lack of control on behalf of the beneficiary works in their favor with regards to asset protection.
-Because the beneficiary has no property right, there is nothing for their creditors to pursue.
-As the trust may not be self-settled, this protection applies to beneficiary and does not apply to the settlor.
+That is, because the beneficiary has no property right, there is nothing for their creditors to pursue.
+In states such as California the trust may not be self-settled if it is to provide asset protection.
+So, in California, this protection applies to beneficiary and does not apply to the settlor.
 Like other California trusts, discretionary trusts are not immune to child support and alimony claims.

-Limited liability companies and corporations can be used for lawsuit protection in California.
+Business owners often use limited liability companies and corporations for lawsuit protection in California.
 Limited liability companies protect the personal assets of shareholders or partners by limiting their liability for the business’ debts and obligations.
-Their liability is limited to the amount they have invested in the business.
+The statutes of these entities can limit owner liability to the amount they have invested in the business.
 Corporations also have the ability to act as separate legal entities from their owners or shareholders when someone sues the business.

-While limited liability entities protect the assets of an individual from being claimed by creditors of the business, the reverse is not true.
+While limited liability entities protect the assets of an individual from creditor claims of the business, the reverse is not true.
 In California, creditors of individual partners and shareholders have the ability to make claims against a debtor’s interest in a business.
 Additionally, with regards to limited liability companies and corporations, it is possible for creditors to enact the alter ego doctrine.
-The alter ego doctrine is also referred to as piercing the corporate veil.
-The doctrine asserts that limited liability companies and corporations are only considered separate legal entities from their owners and shareholders treat them as such.
+We also call the alter ego doctrine piercing the corporate veil.
+The doctrine asserts that the law only considers limited liability companies and corporations as separate legal entities from their owners and shareholders when they treat them as such.
 If a shareholder commingles personal and business assets, they run the risk of their company or corporation losing its status as a separate legal entity from the shareholder.

 California Homestead Exemption

 A homestead exemption means that a creditor cannot force the sale of a debtor’s home when the equity qualifies for the exemption.
-If the debtor chooses to sell their primary home, the proceeds of that sale are protected up to the amount of the exemption.
+Let’s say the debtor chooses to sell his or her primary home.
+The exemption protects the proceeds of that sale up to the amount of the exemption.

 The California homestead exemption may be $75,000 for singles, $100,000 for married couples, or $175,000 for elderly or disabled.
 While this exemption is higher than the exemption available in some states, so are the housing prices.
 Minnesota offers a $200,000 exemption.
 Florida and Texas offer exemptions that are unlimited in terms of financial value, depending on the size of the land.
 With the high cost of housing, home equity in California often far exceeds the amount of the exemption.
 Thus, place they call home represents a juicy carrot dangling before the noses of hungry trial lawyers.

 It is essential to note that certain creditors are not impacted by the California homestead exemption.
 These creditors include International Revenue Service, state government for tax claims, and those with alimony and child support claims.
-Purchase money creditors with a secured interest in the homestead and debts related to the improvement of the homestead property are also not impacted by them exemption.
+Likewise, the exemption does not impact purchase money creditors with a secured interest in the homestead and debts related to the improvement of the homestead property.

 Life Insurance Exemption